-Tourism in Sri Lanka, based substantially on the international market, has flourished since the civil war ended in 2009.
-International visitation increased rapidly from 447,890 in 2009 to approximately 1.53 million visitors in 2014 (Sri Lanka Tourism Development Authority, n.d.).
-This rapid increase in visitation has put serious pressure on tourism infrastructure as well as the environment and wildlife (Buultjens et al., 2015b).
+10from 447,890 in 2009 to approximately 1.
+53 million visitors in 2014 (Sri Lanka Tourism Development Authority, n.d.).
+This rapid increase in

-Historically the tourism industry has been very much based on 'sea, sun and sand' however there has been an attempt to develop niche markets including ecotourism and wildlife tourism (Buultjens, 2014; EML Consultants, 2012).
-This diversification is sought in order to provide a range of experiences that will improve the attractiveness of the country as a destination while also increasing the economic returns from tourism.
+10markets including ecotourism and wildlife tourism (Buultjens, 2014;

+EML Consultants, 2012).
+This diversification is sought in order to provide a range of experiences that will while also increasing the economic returns from tourism.
 It is recognised that many niche markets including wildlife, attract higher spending tourists who tend to stay longer in a destination (Fredline & Faulkner, 2001; Tisdell & Wilson, 2004).
 The wildlife market in Sri Lanka, while attracting a number of international and domestic tourists who currently view wildlife, especially elephants, in their natural habitat, has considerable potential for further development.
 Whale watching, an internationally recognised attraction, is also seen as possessing considerable potential for development and is perceived as an important element of the country's wildlife market, that can provide a competitive advantage for the country's tourism industry (Buultjens et al., 2016; Sri Lankan Airlines, 2012).
+The commercial whale watching which is based around the blue and sperm whales and rather haphazardly (Buultjens et al., 2016; Williams-Grey, 2013b).
+This growth can be expected to continue since the level of whale watching in